A Systematic Evaluation of Self-Supervised Learning for Label-Efficient Sleep Staging with Wearable EEG: Discussion

-Based on the evidence provided, the application of SSL in sleep scoring pipelines proves largely valuable when labeled data is scarce, a substantial volume of unlabeled EEG sleep data is available, and baseline performance falls below the lower bound of the inter-scorer agreement \mbox{(\textless\!
+Based on the evidence provided, the application of SSL in sleep staging pipelines proves largely valuable when labeled data is scarce, a substantial volume of unlabeled EEG sleep data is available, and baseline performance falls below the lower bound of the inter-scorer agreement \mbox{(\textless\!
 80\%)}, which we identify as the medical-grade benchmark.
+Translating these findings to clinical practice, domain-specific SSL pre-training may provide a more reliable and effective approach to directly applying current massive, pre-trained EEG foundation models in such label-constrained scenarios.
 Beyond this, SSL offers valuable opportunities in commercial consumer sleep technologies, enabling regular model updates without requiring manual scoring.
 Its strong generalization also makes it well-suited for distributed and federated learning setups.
 Additionally, SSL can support continual learning and personalized model adaptation using limited user-specific data.
 Importantly, the SSL techniques employed are agnostic to the domain, making them applicable to other clinical areas where labeled data is even harder to obtain.